DominikBB/signal/examples/cart/README.md

-# Example web application using emit and wisp
+# Example web application using signal and wisp

 The example contains a HTMX powered frontend, so you can run it with `gleam server` and play around on `localhost`.